ORelio/Spotlight-Downloader/README-En.txt

 It is useful in the following use cases:
  - Download most of the Spotlight library with maximum image resolution and metadata
- - Define Spotlight images as ad-less wallpaper and lockscreen
+ - Define Spotlight images as ad-less lockscreen or wallpaper
  - Chain SpotlightDL with your own scripts and apps using the url mode

 ============